joseph-flinn/site/frontend/posts/retro-failure-individual-over-team-discussions.md

 concerns, or ideas; sometimes multiple times a meeting.
 The majority of the time, this request was met with silence, indicating to me and the rest of the team that there was nothing to add.
-I did not fully believe that there was nothing to add, so I started re-asking these same questions in 1:1s where it might be more comfortable for someone to share their thoughts.
+I did not fully believe that there was nothing to add, so I started re-asking these same questions in one-on-ones where it might be more comfortable for someone to share their thoughts.

-Over time, the quieter engineers learned that I would circle back to the important questions and re-ask them in 1:1s, so they would decide not to answer the questions in the team meetings and rather save their input until the 1:1s.
+Over time, the quieter engineers learned that I would circle back to the important questions and re-ask them in one-on-ones, so they would decide not to answer the questions in the team meetings and rather save their input until the one-on-ones.
 My comfort zone is the one-on-one conversations, so these would be really valuable conversations, but they would have very little transparency to the rest of the team.

 This pattern is a pretty inefficient communication pattern where the hub is aware of everything going on, but the spokes sometimes are not.
 This inefficient pattern is exacerbated by the breadth of